 Hierarchy and Gap Theorems analogous to Theorem 4.3 and Theorem 4.7, respectively, are known for space complexity.
-In fact, since space-efficient emulation of space-bounded machines is simpler than time-efficient emulations of time-bounded machines, the results tend to be sharper (and their proofs tend to be simpler).
-This is most conspicuous in the case of the separation result (stated next), which is optimal (in light of the corresponding linear speed-up result; see Exercise 4.10).
+In fact, since space-efficient emulation of space-bounded machines is simpler than time-efficient emulations of time-bounded machines, the results tend to be sharper.
+This is most conspicuous in the case of the separation result (stated next), which is optimal (in light of linear speed-up results; see Exercise 4.7).